 - 1. Intake will notify Permanency or the Permanency Specialist will notify Intake (via phone or email) of the need for placement change and provide the following: - a.
 The reason for the emergency placement change, - b.
 When OCOK contacted Statewide Intake (if needed) - c.
 OCOK worker needed for secondary assignment - d.
-New placement information - 2.
-OCOK Intake Specialist will enter all information regarding the child/youth into the CareMatch system which will generate the list of potential placements (See CareMatch user guide for instructions). - 3.
+New placement information - OCOK Intake Specialist will enter all information regarding the child/youth into the CareMatch system which will generate the list of potential placements (See CareMatch user guide for instructions). - 3.
 OCOK Intake Specialist will contact the Provider who is the best match according to CareMatch to discuss the child and appropriateness of the placement. - 4.
 If the Provider does not answer, a message is to be left and the Intake Specialist should move on to the next Provider after 15 minutes with no response from the best match.
 All placement recommendations take into consideration the best interest of each child including what is the least restrictive, most family-like setting; keeping siblings together; closest to home; and able to meet the child(ren)'s needs. - 5.
 Once Intake has approval of the home from the Provider notification is to be sent to Permanency Specialist by telephone and email.
 Approval will be assumed if denial is not received within 1 hour.
 If the Intake Specialist and/or Supervisor continue to disagree with the Permanency Specialist and Supervisor, denial must come from the Permanency Director to the Director of Intake. - 6.
-Intake will complete the physical placement of the child and complete all placement forms. - 7.
+OCOK Intake Specialist will inform the Provider of the requirement that the assigned school district must receive written notice for each instance where a child age three or older is placed in a residential facility within the school district.
+The notice must be sent no later than the third calendar day after the date the child is placed in the facility.
+The Provider must ensure the child is enrolled in school within 3 days of placement and verification of school enrollment must be sent to OCOK/CPS within 5 days of school enrollment. - 7.
+Intake will complete the physical placement of the child and complete all placement forms. - 8.
 OCOK Intake Specialist and Permanency Specialist will coordinate the exchange of relevant child's placement information: - a.
 Medical Consenter (Form 2085b) - b.
+Placement Authorization

-Placement Authorization - c.
-Education Decision Maker (Form 2085e) - 8.
-The Permanency Specialist notifies the following parties (bio-parents, bio-parent's attorney, AAL, GAL, CASA) of all placement changes. - 9.
+- c.
+Education Decision Maker (Form 2085e) - 9.
+The Permanency Specialist notifies the following parties (bio-parents, bio-parent's attorney, AAL, GAL, CASA) of all placement changes. - 10.
 Prior to the placement change Intake will ensure that the child or youth's caretaker completes the OCOK Child Care Discharge and provide copies to the child's new provider.
-OCOK must keep copies of this form.

-- 10. OCOK Intake Specialist will complete documentation of placement in IMPACT within 12 hours of placement (See IMPACT user guide for instructions).
-This includes documenting the reason for placement decision and decision criteria in the Placement Narrative Summary. - 11.
+OCOK must keep copies of this form. - 11.
+OCOK Intake Specialist will complete documentation of placement in IMPACT within 12 hours of placement (See IMPACT user guide for instructions).
+This includes documenting the reason for placement decision and decision criteria in the Placement Narrative Summary. - 12.
 OCOK Intake Specialist is also responsible for ensuring client information is entered into Care Match.
-If placement takes place during normal business hours it will be entered that business day.
+If placement takes place during normal business hours, it will be entered that business day.
 If placement occurs after hours the Intake Specialist is responsible for entering the data by 10:00 am the following day.

-5.05 OCOK Initiated Non-Emergency Placement Change Domain Referral and Placement, ACH Organizational Service Delivery Effective July 01, 2014 Revision Dates 1-2018, 12-2019 Documents Pre-placement Staffing Form, TDPRS Form 2085b, 2085e, 2085fc, OCOK Placement Authorization Form, OCOK Discharge Form Reference Foster Care Redesign Region 3b Manual, OCOK Provider Manual, COA NET 2.04, NET 5.05, NET 7.07
+5.05 OCOK Initiated Non-Emergency Place ment Change Domain Referral and Placement , ACH Organizational Se rvice Delivery Effective July 01, 2014 Revision Dates 1-2018, 12-2019, 2-2020 Documents Pre-placement Staffing Authorization Form, OC • 5b, 2085e, 2085fc, OCOK Placement Reference Foster Care Redesign Re NET 5.05, NET 7.07 egion 3b Manual, OCOK Provider Manual, COA NET 2.04,